Where We Serve

 The Plight of Guatemala’s Indigenous Population

-There are 21 different indigenous groups in Guatemala and 26 recognized, unique languages.
-In a majority of Guatemala’s population, Spanish is not the native language.
+There are 21 different indigenous groups in Guatemala and throughout the country, there are 24 recognized, unique languages spoken.
+Among a majority of Guatemala’s population, Spanish is not the native language.

 Indigenous populations have been marginalized in Guatemala for decades, often through government policy.
-Prejudice openly exists against these people and it shows in their lower socio-economic status and inability to obtain quality health care and education.
-School lessons are taught only in Spanish and for the most part, the medical community only speaks Spanish.
+Prejudice openly exists against these people, and it shows in their lower socio-economic status and inability to obtain quality healthcare and education.
+School lessons are predominantly provided only in Spanish and for the most part, the medical community only speaks Spanish.
 And language isn’t the only barrier to health care.
 Cultural barriers exist as well.
-For example, Mayan women traditionally give birth in a kneeling position, but if a Mayan woman is brought to a national hospital she must give birth in the Western position, lying down.
 Very few doctors recognize the traditional use of natural medicines and remedies that the Mayan population more readily understands and trusts.
-Many indigeneous people try to combine both types of medicine which can further complicate the health of the individual.
+Many indigenous people try to combine both types of medicine which can further complicate the health of the individual.